dickfeynman/whizkey-blog/posts/lie-superalgebras.md

 type:
 ---

-An introduction to Lie superalgebras and a discussion on the orthosymplectic and special linear ones.
+An introduction to Lie superalgebras and a discussion on the orthosymplectic `osp(m|n)` and special linear `sl(m|n)`  cases.

 ### References
-1. Peter Freund, Intro to Supersymmetry (Cambridge Monographs in Math.
-Phy.)
+1. Intro to Supersymmetry (Cambridge Monographs in Mathematical Physics), Peter Freund
+2. A sketch of Lie superalgebra theory (Communications in Mathematical Physics 1977), Victor Kac